 Artist inspiration: Judith Scott, Cy Twombly, Doug Kearney, etc.

 This generative workshop is for writers looking to combat writer’s block, begin a new collection, try something out of the ordinary and have some fun!
-It is also a low pressure setting for new writers who are curious about entering the writing process, and a place for experienced writers to push their boundaries into new expressions and mediums.
+It is a low pressure setting for new writers who are curious about entering the writing process, and a place for experienced writers to push their boundaries into new expressions and mediums.

 This is an online class, hosted on the online teaching platform, Wet Ink.
 The Wet Ink platform allows students to log in on their own time to post comments and critiques directly to authors’ works.
 You can also view deadlines, track revisions, and watch video or listen to audio.
 At the end of the class, each student will receive an email that contains an archive of all their content and interactions.